Can You Play Music on Your Website Legally?

 Music that is under a CC license is also typically free to use as long as you credit the composer, musician, or creator.

 There are also a variety of sites and services that offer royalty-free music for a monthly or annual subscription fee.
 These services already have the licensing you need to use the music legally.
-By paying for the service, you have permission to use the music as you would like.
+By paying for the service, you have permission to use the music according to the service’s terms and conditions.

 You can often buy just the track you are looking for or subscribe to the service for unlimited access to their music catalog.